fredrikopenpayments/docs/docs/aspsp.md

 title: How to use ASPSP
 sidebar_label: How to use ASPSP
 ---
-This API is used to retreive information about supported ASPSPs.
-Parts of the ASPSP information can be used to call the other APIs.
+This service is used to retreive information about supported ASPSPs.
+Parts of the ASPSP information can be used to call the other services.

 ## Prerequisites
 ## Get an access token for ASPSP IS